 Our kids are inundated with technology and it’s so hard for them to sit still or even be in silence.
 If we don’t take a break from social media, what are we teaching them?
-(A few months ago I went on a retreat with the students from our church.
-As we sat outside on a quiet evening it was neat to see them enjoy to the stillness and gaze at the stars.
+(A few years ago I went on a retreat with the students from our church and we encouraged them to unplug from phones, iPods, etc. As we sat outside on a quiet evening it was neat to see them enjoy the stillness and gaze at the stars.
 For many it seemed like the first time.
-We encouraged them to unplug from their cell phones, iPods and such.
-At the end of our trip they admitted feeling refreshed.)
+At the end of our trip they shared how refreshed they felt.)

 My Social Media Fast